© Nikki Beach

-This is just a small selection of what there is to do in Saint Tropez but we have included some of the best places to see and be seen in this wonderful town that has captured the imaginations of artists, film stars, politicians, musician and royalty throughout the decades.
+This is just a small selection of what there is to do in Saint Tropez, but we have included some of the best places to see and be seen in this wonderful town that has captured the imaginations of artists, film stars, politicians, musicians and royalty throughout the decades.
 These are our top picks of the hottest spots this summer in Saint Tropez.

 By the beach

-The Club 55 beach club is THE legendary address on Pampelonne beach, the luxurious stretch of white sand along St Tropez' east coast.
-With a casual style Club 55 had been open since it's creation in 1955 and is frequented by Elton John, Bono, Kate Hudson and many more famous faces.
+The Club 55 Beach Club is THE legendary address on Pampelonne beach, the luxurious stretch of white sand along St Tropez' east coast.
+With a casual style, Club 55 had been open since its creation in 1955 and is frequented by numerous famous faces.

-Moorea Beach club, like many locations along this beach, offers great food, fantastic relaxed bar areas, along with wellness treatments and a boutique shop.
+Moorea Beach Club, like many locations along this beach, offers great food, fantastic relaxed bar areas, along with wellness treatments and a boutique shop.
 Yes, these can also be found in other establishments but Moorea has been around since the 1950’s and they do it in style.
-If you are lucky enough to enjoy a late-night party here, then it could be the highlight of your summer.
+If you're lucky enough to enjoy a late-night party here, then it could be the highlight of your summer.

 In a restaurant